chbarts/firefox-moz-places-csv-to-html/README.md

-Python program to convert RSS XML feed to HTML.
+Python program to convert a CSV dump of the moz_places table in the Firefox places.sqlite database to HTML.